mcPython95/Article_type_classification/README.md

-# Smart Article Type Classification with ML: Leveraging SentenceBERT and Linear SVC for Accurate Category Prediction and Serving the trained model thorugh an API Endpoint
+# Smart Article Type Text Classification with Machine Learning : Leveraging SentenceBERT and Linear SVC for Accurate Category Prediction and Serving the trained model thorugh an API Endpoint

-This repository contains a machine learning project for classifying articles into various categories such as 'Commercial', 'Military', 'Executives', 'Others', 'Support & Services', 'Financing', and 'Training'.
+This repository contains a machine learning project for classifying articles based on the text data into various categories such as 'Commercial', 'Military', 'Executives', 'Others', 'Support & Services', 'Financing', and 'Training'.
 The project utilizes text data and employs natural language processing (NLP) techniques and machine learning models to perform the classification.

 ## Table of Contents
 - [Overview](#overview)